Flank/flank/docs/permissions_denied_behavior.md

 ```

-You can reproduce it by set PROJECT_ID to project where your current firebase account doesn't have permission.
+You can reproduce the error by setting PROJECT_ID to a project that the firebase account doesn't have permission to access.

 ## 2. Project not found (404)